PeterBengtson/control-tower-log-aggregator/README.md

 Originals using STANDARD only live for a day.
 This also results in cost savings, even before the transition to DEEP_ARCHIVE is done.

+### Log File Combination Algorithm
+AWS S3 surprisingly offers no built-in support for concatenating files of any sort.
+This is always left to the individual developer.
+The obvious brute-force approach of discretely reading each log file concatenating them together using a lambda or an instance doesn't scale well enough here and also presents problems when it comes to large log files and fairly conservative quotas for lambda output.

+It's also not ideal from a cost perspective as transfer costs will become significant.
+There are also security implications stemming from the fact that logs may contain sensitive information that never must end up in any other logs.

 ## Installation